Murder of Emilie Meng: Legacy

 The case was widely reported in the media.
 Three years after her disappearance, on 22 August 2019, television station TV 2 published a documentary named Hvor er politiet?
-(Where are the police?).
+(Where are the police?)
 A few months later, broadcaster DR released a documentary series titled Emilie Meng – en efterforskning går galt (Emilie Meng – an investigation goes wrong).
 During two seasons in 2019 and 2020, the B.T. made 22 episodes of the podcast series Emilie Meng Mysteriet (The Emilie Meng Mystery).
 In August 2020, a true crime book titled Pigen der forsvandt (The girl who disappeared) authored by Jesper Vestergaard Larsen and Bo Nordström Weile was published by People's Press.
 In 2021, a four-episode documentary by streaming service Discovery+ premiered under the name Nogen ved noget om Emilie Meng (Someone knows something about Emilie Meng).
+A Netflix documentary entitled A Friend, a Murderer came out on March 5, 2026.